 I have just gotten back from an incredible trip to Indonesia, filled with stunning sights and amazing animals.
-I also spent 2 days in Bali and it has only left me wanting more.
+I also spent two days on Bali and it has only left me wanting more.
 Nonetheless, I’m really happy to have been able to see some of the highlights that Bali has to offer.
 I’ll definitely have to book a trip to go back soon!
-But first, I’ll share the best things you can do with 48 hours in Bali.
+But first, I’ll share the best things you can do with 48 hours on Bali.
 From majestic temples, stunning views, surfing lessons, and breathtaking sunsets: you can have it all.

 What to Do with 48 hours in Bali

 Day 1: Visit Uluwatu Temple

 Uluwatu Temple is a Hindu sea temple that honours the gods of the sea.
 The temple is located on top of a cliff that overlooks the Indian Ocean.
 The stunning view from the temple grounds is one of the best in Bali.
 Uluwatu is considered one of the six holiest places of worship of the province and should definitely not be missed during your 2 days in Bali.

 Uluwatu is home to an impressive population of macaques, so prepare to see some mischievous monkeys.
 They’re adorable and entertaining, but also incredible cunning.
 Keep an eye on your smartphone and put your sunglasses and bottles of water in your bag!
 Traffic in Bali can also be a bit of a nightmare, so take your time to get to Uluwatu and don’t leave too late into the day.
 The entrance fee for the temple grounds is 30,000 IDR.
 It is advisable to bring a sarong or wear long pants or a maxi skirt.

 Day 1: See the Kecak Fire Dance at Uluwatu